Staff | Student Group | ICLA | Information for Retailers | Learfield Licensing Partners

 Next, you will need a rendering of the art you want imprinted or embroidered.
 The manufacturer can produce this rendering, you can develop a design yourself, or the Southern Miss licensing office in the Athletic Center (second floor) has a library of art available for your use.

 Your final step is to contact the licensing office for consideration of approval.
 As long as the item is not for resale, the royalty fee is usually waived.

-If you have any questions about the process, contact Brent Jones, who handles approvals.
+If you have any questions about the process, contact Stephen Pugh, who handles approvals.